padrinobook/padrinobook/chapters/job_vacancy_application.md

 2. Our user model is blown up with authentication code.

-I> ## Observers vs. Callbacks
-I>
+\begin{aside}
+\heading{Observers vs. Callbacks}

-I> [Observers](http://en.wikipedia.org/wiki/Observer_pattern) are a design pattern where an object has a list of its I> dependents called observers, and notifies them automatically if its state has changed by calling one of their methods.
+[Observers](http://en.wikipedia.org/wiki/Observer_pattern) are a design pattern where an object has a list of its dependents called observers, and notifies them automatically if its state has changed by calling one of their methods.
-I> Observers means to be decoupling responsibility.
-They can I> serve as a connection point between your models and some other functionality of another subsystem.
-Observers "lives" I> longer in your application and can be attached/detached at any time.
+Observers means to be decoupling responsibility.
+They can serve as a connection point between your models and some other functionality of another subsystem.
+Observers "lives" longer in your application and can be attached/detached at any time.
-I> Callbacks life shorter - you pass it to a function to be called only once.
+Callbacks life shorter - you pass it to a function to be called only once.
-I> Rule of the thumb: When you use callbacks with code that isn't directly related to your model, you better put this I> into an observer.
+Rule of the thumb: When you use callbacks with code that isn't directly related to your model, you better put this into an observer.

+\end{aside}

 Here is a rough plan what we want to do: